Notify Kit FCM Mode

 Xcode reports Cycle inside <AppName> after adding the NSE

 This can happen when the host app embeds NotifyKitNSE.appex and React Native Firebase adds its [RNFB] Core Configuration build phase.
-Current init-nse versions add a Podfile post_install patch that removes the problematic RNFB input path after each pod install.
+Current Expo plugin and init-nse versions add a Podfile post_install patch that removes the problematic RNFB input path after each pod install.

-If the cycle persists, update Notify Kit, rerun npx react-native-notify-kit init-nse, then run pod install again from ios/.
+If the cycle persists, update Notify Kit.
+For Expo, run a clean prebuild.
+For bare React Native, rerun npx react-native-notify-kit init-nse, then run pod install again from ios/.
 Avoid editing React Native Firebase build phases manually unless your project has additional custom build-phase inputs that still create a cycle.

 handleFcmMessage returns null